MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 >
 >***Relevant for**: [AIP unified labeling client only](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
 For the classic client, see [Classic client file types](client-admin-guide-file-types.md)*

-The Azure Information Protection unified labeling client can apply the following to documents and emails:

-- Classification only

-- Classification and protection

-- Protection only

-The Azure Information Protection unified labeling client can also inspect the content of some file types using well-known sensitive information types or regular expressions that you define.

-Use the following information to check which file types the Azure Information Protection unified labeling client supports, understand the different levels of protection and how to change the default protection level, and to identify which files are automatically excluded (skipped) from classification and protection.
+This article lists the file types and sizes supported by the Azure Information Protection (AIP) unified labeling client

+> [!NOTE]
-For the listed file types, WebDav locations are not supported.
+> For the listed file types, WebDav locations are not supported.
+>
 ## File types supported for classification only

 The following file types can be classified even when they are not protected.